Rx: Forever Camping

 living in beauty

-Jim tossed his pricy shoe inserts
+Jim tossed his pricey shoe inserts

-Our eyesight and hearing have also improved – especially in the last two years as we’ve travelled to more remote areas.
-When Jim retired, we stopped night-driving and we still avoid it, but in the last few years our night-sight has sharpend.
+Our eyesight and hearing have also improved – especially in the last two years as we’ve traveled to more remote areas.
+When Jim retired, we stopped night-driving and we still avoid it, but in the last few years our night-sight has sharpened.
 Even on the new moon I can observe owl and bat activity.
 Walking at night without artificial illumination is relaxing and puts me in the mood for sleep.

 living in beauty